HOW NEWS WORKS

 See how other newsrooms do it

-For some inspiration, here are examples of how journalists are building trust with their sources.
+For inspiration, here are some examples of how newsrooms are helping their audience navigate the news.
 For more newsroom examples, check our our newsroom example database.

 Any progress you make on implementing strategies in this Trust Kit should be celebrated as a win!